Starting Over at 40: A Roadmap from Zero to Hero

 • More confidence will improve your relationships.

-If you hate to run, don’t force yourself to get on a treadmill, that’s not going to last.
-Why not try a boxing class instead?
+If you hate to run, don’t force yourself to get on a treadmill—it won’t last.
+Instead, take up juggling or learn a martial art at home!

 Make a Fresh Start